aurotripathy/training-with-noise-reduces-overfitting/README.md

 ## Trained to Intentionally Overfit

 Per Russell, "With 671 weights, but only 31 training points, the network is very underconstrained and chooses a very nonlinear boundary".
+And it does turn out that way as you can see below.

 <img src="Known-Overfit.png" alt="drawing" style="width:600px;"/>